 - 3 Can a Notan Study Improve Painting Skills?

 The term Nōtan is pronounced “no-tan” and refers to a Japanese word, which signifies a harmony or balance between light and dark values, which you use to build the structure of your painting.
 In this article, we will explore the design concept of Nōtan as it is widely understood today, as Notan.
 To understand the original meaning of the concept, it is useful to unpack the Japanese term Nōtan and its meaning.
 The arrangement of dark, light, and gray colors creates an effect or sense of beauty.
 The concept was derived from the Japanese words “Nong”, which translates to “strong” or “concentrated” and “Dan”, which translates to “weak”.

 This brings us to the meaning of “Notan”, which accurately translates to “concentrated” or “weak”.

 The reference between dark and light means the measure of light that is reflected or the grouping of different tonal values.
 So, the term “Notan-beauty” signifies a harmony that results from a combination of dark and light spaces, irrespective of color, in pictures, nature, or buildings.

 Old Plum (1646) by Kano Sansetsu; Kanō Sansetsu, CC0, via Wikimedia Commons

 Notan is the representation of identifying patterns of dark and light, and a sound Notan drawing can bring the full range of your subjects’ values into a white and black design, where the black represents areas in the shadows and the white depicts areas that are directly in the light.

-Color is not at all considered in a Notan drawing, since a value of any dark-colored shape situated in strong light will always translate into a light value.
+Color is not at all considered in a Notan drawing since the value of any dark-colored shape situated in strong light will always translate as a light value.

 In any form of Notan artwork, dark and light need one another to exist, in the same way, that you cannot have a positive space without also having a negative space and vice versa, this is clearly illustrated in the symbol form of yin and yang.